kirenz/course-template/docs/project-description.md

 -   Use the Pandas functions to provide an overview of each data set

-Submit the PDF of the topic ideas to Moodle.
+Submit the HTML or PDF of the topic ideas to Moodle.

 (project-proposal)=